 The Holidays in Walt Disney World

-While many children would experience routine disruption anyway during the winter break, going during this time further interrupts the daily schedule.
+While many children experience routine disruption during the winter break, going during this time further interrupts the daily schedule.
 The other thing to keep in mind is the crowd level.
 The holiday season is the absolute busiest time to visit Walt Disney World.
 In fact, many parks may hit their capacity on the holidays themselves.

 Visit Guest Relations as soon as you step foot in any theme park to get the Disability Access Service.
 With the Disability Access Service, you can wait elsewhere for the big-ticket attractions.
 Our post about the DAS describes how to best use it with family members who have autism.